 Medical professionals describe tinnitus as a perception of noise in one or both ears, despite no external sound.
-Currently, there are no cures or prescription drugs available to treat tinnitus, but researchers have identified ways to help alleviate the symptoms:
+Currently, there are no cures or prescription drugs available to treat it.
+But researchers have identified six ways to reduce tinnitus or ringing in the ears.

 - Magnesium – Scientists at the University of Leicester found eating foods high in magnesium, such as dark leafy greens, nuts, seeds, bananas, avocados and dark chocolate, helps control the ringing sound.

 - Acupuncture – This medical practice can stimulate areas of the brain where ringing initiates.

 - Minerals and vitamins – Scientists believe tinnitus may be linked to a deficiency in zinc and vitamin B12.
 One study showed taking ginkgo extract and melatonin provided relief from tinnitus.

 - Black coffee – Researchers found that women who drank large amounts of caffeinated coffee reported lower incidences of tinnitus.
 They believe that caffeine stimulates the central nervous system and reduces tinnitus risk.
 (However, we aware of high blood pressure.)

 - De-stress – Activities that lower stress, such as behavior therapy and hypnosis, can help people decrease tinnitus.
 Other ways to alleviate symptoms include exercise, meditation, laughter and relaxation.